Developer Guide

 - The Events Panel will be updated to display only those

-are May 1, 2023 - The date box for May 1, 2023 will be highlighted on the Calendar
+EventwhoseDateare May 1, 2023 - The date box for May 1, 2023 will be highlighted on the Calendar

 Scenario 4

-Context: There exists at least one Event
+Context: There exists at least one Event whose Name includes the word Tennis and Date corresponds to May 1, 2023

 Action: Execute the command: find n/Tennis d/2023-05-01